- Signs & Symptoms

 |Oral glucose tolerance||140mg/dl or less||140-199mg/dl||200mg/dl or more|

-Prediabetes is best treated with a proactive, renewed commitment to getting healthier, and making healthier choices every day.
-It can, and usually is, treated with diet and exercise alone.
+Prediabetes is best treated with a proactive, renewed commitment to getting healthier and making healthier choices every day.
+It can, and usually is, be treated with diet and exercise alone.
 However, some people with prediabetes are treated with a medication called metformin (Glucophage, Glucophage XR, Glumetza, Fortamet, Riomet).
 Research published in the New England Journal of Medicine showed that lifestyle changes reduced diabetes incidence by 58% compared to metformin, which reduced the incidence by only 31%.1

-If you have been diagnosed with prediabetes, discuss a treatment plan with your health-care professional.
+If you have been diagnosed with prediabetes, discuss a treatment plan with your healthcare professional.

-The best foods for prediabetes are
+The best foods for prediabetes include the following:

 The foods to eat for prediabetes are real foods in their natural or whole form.
 There needs to be a balance of fat, protein, and carbohydrate.
 Drinking lots of water or unsweetened tea also is important.